ltebs-polimi/AY2122_II_Project-5/README.md

 - x_ankle
 - y_ankle
 - z_ankle
+- sex

 #### $Target Variable$
 The variable that we need to predict is the sleeping position.
 It can be one of twelve position

+##### $Run$
+To run the code, simply run sequentially every data cell.
+The code was tested on all three datasets, and the best performing one turned out to be the **Random Forest Classifier** learned using the **average+min_max** dataset, which reached 50% of accuracy on the test set.

+#### $Master Position$
+In order to better assess the performance of the classifier we also tested it only on the four "master" positions: by grouping by three the positions (therefore by eliminating the small variations between each of the main positions) we obtained the **main positions**: supine, prone, left-sided and right-sided.
+When we tested our algorithm only with these targets, we easily obtained 100% accuracy